Practicing vs Verifying SMS Continuous Improvement

 - Are contractors contributing to safety in positive ways?

-The kinds of things you will audit in terms of vendors depends heavily on how many suppliers and/or contractors you have and how involved in your operations they are.
+The kinds of things you will audit in terms of vendors depend heavily on how many suppliers and/or contractors you have and how involved in your operations they are.
 But the point is, you need to audit and ensure that your contractors are not hindering the improvement of your SMS through their interactions in your operations.

 Accountable Executive Is Aware of Audit Results

-Finally, the last way to demonstrate that you are compliant with continuous improvement is to ensure that your accountable executive is aware of important audit findings.
+Finally, the last way to demonstrate that you are compliant with continuous improvement is to ensure that your account executive is aware of important audit findings.
 Your accountable executive is ultimately responsible for the SMS.
 Continuous improvement activities must remain within the purview of the accountable executive; therefore, he/she needs to be aware of:

 - Where the SMS is improving;